ericonyeka2/Conduction-a-security-audit/README.md

 ---

 ## Conclusion
-The **Security Audit of Botium Toys** successfully identified key areas for improvement in their cybersecurity posture, particularly in online payment systems and compliance with data protection regulations.
-The audit report provided actionable recommendations to secure their systems, enhance employee security awareness, and ensure continued compliance with applicable laws.
+The Security Audit of Botium Toys successfully identified key areas for improvement in their cybersecurity posture, particularly in online payment systems and compliance with data protection regulations.
+Through conducting this audit, I gained hands-on experience in evaluating real-world security practices, identifying vulnerabilities, and applying industry standards to assess risk.
+I also strengthened my understanding of compliance frameworks and learned how to develop practical, actionable recommendations to improve an organization’s overall security.
+This experience enhanced my ability to think critically, communicate technical findings clearly, and approach security from both a technical and strategic perspective.

 ---